Data Centers in Plattsburgh

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: New York provides significant tax incentives for data centers.
-The primary benefit is a state sales tax exemption on the purchase of tangible personal property, which substantially reduces the capital cost of deploying new equipment.
+Tax Advantage For Data Centers New York provides significant tax incentives specifically for data centers.
+The state offers a full sales tax exemption on the purchase of equipment, software, and services used in qualifying facilities, directly reducing capital expenditures.

 Natural Disaster Risk

 Plattsburgh has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04 out of 100, as of September 2025.
-The primary environmental risks are atmospheric and winter-weather related.
+This score indicates a highly stable environment for critical infrastructure, minimizing the threat of weather-related downtime.